Located in the Fraser Valley about 1.5 hours from Vancouver, Bridal Falls Waterpark is a water slide attraction that’s popular with young families.

 Where is Bridal Falls Waterpark?

 Bridal Falls Waterpark is located at 53790 Popkum Road South in Rosedale, British Columbia.
-It’s just off the Trans-Canada Highway, at exit #135, about 15 minutes from Chilliwack and an 18-km drive south of Harrison Hot Springs.
+It’s just off the Trans-Canada Highway, at exit #135, about 15 minutes from Chilliwack and an 18-kilometre drive south of Harrison Hot Springs.

 When is Bridal Falls Open?